 - a) An existing Customer receiving service under Service Classification Nos.
-1 or 1-VMRP who chooses to receive service under this classification and: - (1) Uses more than 39,000 kWh annually for the twelve (12) months ending September 30, or - (2) Uses more than 12,600 kWh for the 4-month period between June 1 and September 30 - b) An Applicant eligible to receive service under Service Classification No. 1 whose consumption the Authority estimates will be more than either 39,000 KWH annually or 12,600 KWH between June 1 and September 30. - c) A Customer, as described in a. through b. above, that has the option under Service Classification Nos.
+1 or 1-VMRP who chooses to receive service under this classification and: - (1) Uses more than 39,000 kWh annually for the twelve (12) months ending September 30, or - (2) Uses more than 12,600 kWh for the 4-month period between June 1 and September 30. - b) An Applicant eligible to receive service under Service Classification No. 1 whose consumption the Authority estimates will be more than either 39,000 kWh annually or 12,600 kWh between June 1 and September 30. - c) A Customer, as described in a. through b. above, that has the option under Service Classification Nos.
 12 Backup and Maintenance Service, of choosing to pay the rates and charges associated with a different Service Classification. - d) Effective January 1, 2019, this service classification is no longer available to new or transferring customers.
 Customers may request Service Classification No. 1-VTOU. - e) Effective January 1, 2025, this service classification is no longer available to customers.
-Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (rate code 180 or rate code 580 as appropriate) unless they request transfer to Rate Code 1-VTOU at least 30 days before that date.
+Customers participating in this rate code as of December 31, 2024 will be transferred to Service Classification No. 1 (Rate Code 194 or Rate Code 580 as appropriate) unless they request transfer to Rate Code 180 or Rate Code 195 at least 30 days before that date.